-Principle: An up-to-date disaster preparedness, management and recovery program MUST be in place for all areas and facilities that store state archives.
-Examples of Evidence 3.8.1 A disaster preparedness, management and recovery program for records within storage areas and storage facilities MUST be developed, implemented, and tested and assessed annually.
-Disaster preparedness, management and recovery plan which defines responsibilities and includes contact details of specialist disaster recovery companies.
-Procedures regarding the update of risk logs, mitigation strategies, and the disaster management plan as part of the recovery process.
-Reports outlining the results of test exercises, drills or simulated disasters.
-3.8.2 Records in storage areas or facilities and in transit SHOULD have been insured for recovery and restoration in the event of a disaster.
+P rinciple: An up-to-date disaster preparedness, management and recovery program MUST be in place for all areas and facilities that store state archives.
+Examples of Evidence 3.8.1 A disaster preparedness, management and recovery program for records within storage areas and storage facilities MUST be developed, implemented, and tested and assessed annually. • Disaster preparedness, management and recovery plan which defines responsibilities and includes contact details of specialist disaster recovery companies. • Procedures regarding the update of risk logs, mitigation strategies, and the disaster management plan as part of the recovery process. • Reports outlining the results of test exercises, drills or simulated disasters 3.8.2 Records in storage areas or facilities and in transit SHOULD have been insured for recovery and restoration in the event of a disaster.
 Disaster management plan includes agency insurance policy details, insurance coverage for record recovery and restoration activities and claims procedures.
-Copies of agency or courier certificates of insurance.
+Copies of agency or courier certificate of insurance.
+3.8.3 Fire detection and extinguishing equipment MUST be installed and maintained in all storage areas and facilities in accordance with relevant Australian standards by a qualified contractor.
+Fire safety logs or inspection reports showing that smoke detectors meet requirements of AS 1670 and fire extinguishers, hose reels and hydrants meet the requirements of Part E of th Building Code of Australia.

-Principle: An up-to-date disaster preparedness, management and recovery program MUST be in place for all areas and facilities that store state archives.
-Examples of Evidence 3.8.3 Fire detection and extinguishing equipment MUST be installed and maintained in all storage areas and facilities in accordance with relevant Australian standards by a qualified contractor.
-Fire safety logs or inspection reports showing that smoke detectors meet requirements of AS 1670 and fire extinguishers, hose reels and hydrants meet the requirements of Part E of the Building Code of Australia.
-3.8.4 Digital records MUST be provided with adequate protection from disasters or be duplicated and stored in two physically distinct sites.
-Records management, ICT or risk management strategies which include strategies for the protection of digital records.
-Disaster preparedness, management and recovery plan which includes measures for the protection of digital records.
-3.8.5 Equipment, supplies and information required to assist with the recovery of records after a disaster MUST be set aside in designated areas within or near storage areas and facilities.
-Disaster preparedness, management and recovery plan which details required recovery supplies and their location.
-Contact lists for disaster recovery organisations.
+Disaster Prevention & Recovery (contd) Examples of Evidence 3.8.4 Digital records MUST be provided with adequate protection from disasters or be duplicated and stored in two physically distinct sites.
+Records management, ICT or risk management strategies which include strategies for the protection of digital records. • Disaster preparedness, management and recovery plan which includes measures for the protection of digital records.
+3.8.5 Equipment, supplies and information required to assist with the recovery of records after a disaster MUST be set aside in designated areas within or near storage areas and facilities. • Disaster preparedness, management and recovery plan which details required recovery supplies and their location. • Contact lists for disaster recovery organisations.
 Disaster bin content lists and inspection checklists.
 3.8.6 Staff members responsible for the recovery of records following a disaster SHOULD have received training in carrying out their allocated responsibilities.
-Disaster preparedness, management and recovery plan which includes staff training activities.
-Reports regarding disaster training exercises.
-Staff training records which demonstrate that all relevant staff have recently received training in disaster recovery activities.
+Disaster preparedness, management and recovery plan which includes staff training activities. • Reports regarding disaster training exercises. • Staff training records which demonstrate that all relevant staff have recently received training in disaster recovery activities.

-4 Renewal of POD certification
+4. Renewal of POD certification